 Drone2Map Advanced also lets you create 3D outputs such as point clouds and textured meshes from your RGB images.
 Detailed point clouds support point-to-point 3D measurements, and the 3D meshes provide vibrant, realistic, interactive views of a project area.
 3D textured meshes of existing buildings can be extremely valuable for scenarios such as planning citywide maintenance, supporting fire rescue operations, and informing stakeholders about the progress of a construction project – among many more applications.

 Drone2Map Standard is able to process the same types of input imagery as Drone2Map Advanced, and provides most of the same features and benefits listed above.
 The key differences between the two license levels are:

 - Note that both the Standard and Advanced licenses also create the “Dynamic ortho” (which orthorectifies source images on-the-fly) for viewing and use within the software.
 One very important advantage of the dynamic ortho is that it can be created very quickly – with many modern drones, the input imagery will include orientation data along with GPS, and this allows creation of a dynamic ortho which can be viewed rapidly.
-If an output orthomosaic is desired – either based on the input metadata, or with improved accuracy after running aerotriangulation – this can be generated and shared very quickly.
+If an output orthomosaic is desired – either based on the input metadata, or with improved accuracy after running aerial triangulation – this can be generated and shared relatively quickly.

 EXAMPLE USE CASES

 Vertical markets that may benefit the most from an Advanced license include construction/AEC, as well as city/county government applications such as public safety and real estate development.
 If buildings, bridges, and other manmade objects are a key focus of your project, the Advanced license is recommended to generate 3D products along with true orthos.
 However, there are some use cases that do not require the features of the Advanced license.